 - Work with cross-functional teams; marketing, merchandising, and on-location styling.

 - Collaborate with a graphic designer to create visual communication guides for stores.

 - Employed and obtained a successful outcome for thirteen part-time employees delivering positive customer service.

 - Conformed visual merchandising objectives while remaining on schedule with budget cost restraints.

 - Create appealing and eye-catching visual displays that lead the customer through the entire store.

 - Come up with, revise and present design ideas with assistant merchandisers.

-- Act in alignment to the organization’s culture, products, image and target market.
+- Act in alignment with the organization’s culture, products, image, and target market.

 - Change displays to promote new product launches and reflect festive or seasonal themes.